-b)Is not bound to transferrin in plasma; d) Produces fewer side effects.
+- a) Cannot be injected i.v.;

-8. Which of the following metabolic reactions require vitamin B12 but not folate?
+- b) Is not bound to transferrin in plasma;

-a)Conversion of malonic acid to succinic acid;
+- c) Is not excreted in urine;

-b)Conversion of homocysteine to methionine;
+- d) Produces fewer side effects.

-c)Conversion of serine to glycine;
+8. Which of the following metabolic reactions require vitamin B{12} but not folate?

-d)Thymidylate synthesis.
+- a) Conversion of malonic acid to succinic acid; - b) Conversion of homocysteine to methionine; - c) Conversion of serine to glycine; - d) Thymidylate synthesis.